 Don’t limit yourself to current events when thinking about a topic of your essay.
 Anything from literature to people’s personal vices can be ridiculed.
 Just be confident in your position.
 If you are genuine, it will be easy to find things that other people can find relatable.

 Criticizing religion and politics by means of satire is a time-honored tradition.
 Focusing on religion is relevant in cases when certain beliefs are the cause of societal ills.
 Political satire is a bit complicated, because it requires current knowledge of all major events, as well as their causes and potential effects.
 Whatever you choose, remember that satire has to be a stimulus for change instead of simple bashing.

 Satirical writing is hard to balance.
 Its purpose is both to showcase serious issues and entertain the reader.
 Young writers often suffer from trying too hard.
 Of course, elements of wit and irony are important, but they should serve to reinforce constructive criticism, not stand as separate elements.

 - Gun Control vs. Gun Violence – Whatever position one takes, the most recent actions on the part of both sides of the debate deserve criticism.
 Make sure to use only the most reliable sources and prepare strong arguments.

-* Even the most developed societies have homeless people – This topic is relevant because it can draw people’s attention to their own indifference and lead to positive developments.
+- Even the most developed societies have homeless people – This topic is relevant because it can draw people’s attention to their own indifference and lead to positive developments.